 If you arrive late for a performance or Languages oral examination or Extended Investigation oral presentation, and you have a valid reason for the lateness endorsed by your home school, you may have your assessment rescheduled to an alternative time.

 Irregularities

 Irregularities are events outside of your control that significantly interrupt and adversely affect your performance immediately before or during a VCE external assessment.
-Irregularity applications do not apply to the GAT.

 Examples of irregularities include: